 - The Aravali range in India (oldest fold mountain system in the world)

 - The Appalachians in North America and the Ural mountains in Russia (very old fold mountains)

 - Block Mountains

-- Created when large mass of land are broken and displaced vertically.
+- Created when a large mass of land is broken and displaced vertically.

 - g.
 The Rhine valley and the Vosges mountain in Europe

 - Volcanic Mountains

 - Formed due to volcanic activity.

 - g.
 Mt.
 Kilimanjaro in Africa and Mt.
 Fujiyama in Japan.

 - Mountains are very useful in various ways.